project-imprimis/libprimis/doc/engine.md

 * `min` The minimum value that the variable is allowed to be set from ingame
 * `max` The maximum value that the variable is allowed to be set from ingame

+#### Hex Variables `HVAR`

+For hexadecimal values, it is possible to define values as a `HVAR` which makes entry and display more straightforward.
+This type of variable is similar to an integer variable internally otherwise.

+A standard `HVAR` carries the following arguments:
+* `name` The name of the variable, both to the engine and ingame
+* `cur` The value which the variable is initiated with at the start of the game*
+* `min` The minimum value that the variable is allowed to be set from ingame
+* `max` The maximum value that the variable is allowed to be set from ingame

 #### Color Variables `CVAR`

-For colors, it is convenient to save and use information using the widely used six-digit hexadecimal HTML format (0xRRGGBB), so a `CVAR` macro is provided to interface with these types of data.
-A `CVAR` is implicitly limited to six hex digits, naturally, but otherwise is not restricted and therefore lacks min/max arguments like the numerical `VAR` macros have.
+For colors, it is convenient to save and use information using the widely used six-digit hexadecimal HTML format (`0xRRGGBB`), so a `CVAR` macro is provided to interface with these types of data.
+A `CVAR` is implicitly limited to six hex digits, naturally, but otherwise is not restricted and therefore lacks min or max arguments like the numerical `VAR` macros have.

 A standard `CVAR` carries the following arguments:
 * `name` The name of the variable, both to the engine and ingame